Learning Representations by Humans, for Humans: Experimental Results

-Our results show that \mom\ can learn representations that support good decisions through a complex, abstract representation, and that this representation carries multi-variate information, making it qualitatively different than prediction.
-As benchmarks, we consider the accuracy of a trained neural network model $\nn(x)$ having architecture equal to $\hhat \circ \repnet$ (but otherwise unrelated to our human-in-the-loop experiments), as well as human performance under predictive advice $\advice(x) = \predm \in [0,1]$ where $\predm$ is the predicted probability of $\nn(x)$.
+\paragraph{Results.} Our results show that \mom\ can learn representations that support good decisions through a complex, abstract representation, and that this representation carries multivariate information, making it qualitatively different than prediction.
+As benchmarks, we consider the accuracy of a trained neural network model $\nn(x)$ having architecture equal to $\hhat \circ \repnet$ (but otherwise unrelated to our human experiments), as well as human performance under predictive advice $\advice(x) = \predm \in [0,1]$ where $\predm$ is the predicted probability of $\nn(x)$.
 We also consider a condition with `shuffled' avatar advice, which we describe below.

-Figure~\ref{fig:avatar_acc} shows the training process and resulting test accuracy (the data is balanced, with chance$\,\,\approx 0.5$ accuracy).\footnote{Results are statistically significant under a one-way ANOVA test, $\text{F}(3,196)=2.98, p<0.03$.} At first, the (randomly-initialized) representation $\repnet$ produces arbitrary avatars, and performance in the avatar condition is lower than in the no-advice condition.
+Figure~\ref{fig:avatar_acc} shows the training process and resulting test accuracy (data is balanced so chance$\,\,\approx 0.5$).\footnote{Results are Statistically significant under one-way ANOVA, $\text{F}(3,196)=2.98, p<0.03$.} At first, the (randomly-initialized) representation $\repnet$ produces arbitrary avatars, and performance in the avatar condition is lower than in the no-advice condition.
 This indicates that users take into account the (initially uninformative) algorithmic advice.
 As learning progresses, user feedback accumulates and the accuracy from using the \mom\ framework steadily rises.
 After six rounds, avatar advice contributes to a boost of 11.5\% in accuracy (0.69) over the no-advice condition (0.575), reaching 99\% of the accuracy in the predictive advice condition (0.70).
 Performance in the predictive advice condition does not reach machine accuracy (0.73), showing that not all subjects follow predictive advice.